Kagin Commons, First Floor

 Things to consider before traveling abroad:

 If your U.S. visa has expired, and you want to visit Canada, Mexico or other adjacent islands except Cuba, please read the Automatic Extension Visa Validity Law.
+Further information about the regulation can also be found at the U.S. Department of State.

 If you are traveling to: